lordbenedikt/skeletal_animation_2d_remake/Readme.md

 | LControl + Number             | save animation (skeleton, skin, animation layers and settings) to one of 10 save slots        |
 | LAlt + Number                 | load previously saved animation |

-Currently WebAssembly doesn't support saving animations.
+Currently WebAssembly doesn't support loading animations.
+Saved animations can be loaded in the editor's desktop version.
 Default animations can still be loaded.

 ### Show/Hide Debug Shapes